 My next step was to find the right doctors to help me in this fight.
-I made an appointment with Dr. Andreas Karachristos a pancreatic surgeon at Fox Chase Cancer Center.
+I made an appointment with Dr. Andreas Karachristos (now at Tampa General Hospital) a pancreatic surgeon at Fox Chase Cancer Center.
 He explained that the tumor was located on top of the artery to my liver, which meant that I could not have surgery right away.
 He introduced me to a radiation oncologist, Dr. Joshua Meyer, and a medical oncologist, Dr. Igor Astsaturov so we could come up with a treatment plan.

 Surgery was still the goal, so we needed to shrink my tumor.
 My first treatment was a combination of radiation and chemotherapy with gemcitabine.
 After six weeks, the tumor had gotten smaller but it was still not small enough for surgery.
 So in July 2013, I began a more aggressive chemotherapy with FOLFIRINOX.

 Reaching My Goal of Surgery

 Despite the side effects I was able to work during treatment.
 Finally, in November 2013, I was told that my tumor had shrunk enough for surgery!
 I never thought I would be excited to have surgery, but I wanted that tumor out of my body.
 I took a six-week break from treatment to build my strength, and on January 3, 2014 the tumor was taken out of me, along with the body and tail of my pancreas, my spleen, and the main artery that supplies blood to the liver, spleen and stomach.
 It was a long surgery.

 After I recovered, Dr. Astsaturov recommended another six months of chemotherapy with gemcitabine to prevent recurrence.
 I finally finished treatment in August 2014.
 I went back to work and to my regular activities and even became involved with the Pancreatic Cancer Action Network.